stargate/stargate/grpc/README.md

 The generated code based on protobuf files (`query.proto` and `stargate.proto`) is shipped with the `grpc-proto` dependency.

 To see a guide how the Java code is compiled from the proto files see: [gRPC setup project dependencies].
 This is purely background information and not required for using the client discussed here.
-In your client application, you only need to add one dependency:
+In your client application, you only need to add two dependencies which are the client and a functional channel service provider (we pick netty here).

 ```xml
 <dependencies>